jasanst/maintained-angular/README.md

 # Maintained Angular Projects

-Angular 1 and 2 have change massively since their inception but not all projects have been maintained, this list is intended to showcase those authors who keep their applications up-to-date using the latest best practices.
+Angular 1 and 2 have changed massively since their inception but not all projects have been maintained, this list is intended to showcase those authors who keep their applications up-to-date using the latest best practices.

 For Angular 1 this means using the component tree structure.